Skip to main content

 The Insulin Connection beyond Weight

 A central feature of PCOS, including the lean phenotype, is its relationship with insulin.
 Insulin is a powerful hormone whose primary role is to shuttle glucose from the bloodstream into cells for energy.
-In many women with lean PCOS, a subtle form of is present.
-This means that while your blood sugar levels may appear normal, your body might be producing higher-than-normal levels of insulin to accomplish the task.
+In many women with lean PCOS, a subtle form of insulin resistance is present.

-This state of high insulin, or hyperinsulinemia, has direct effects on the ovaries.
-It acts as a potent stimulus for the ovarian theca cells to produce androgens.
-This excess is a key factor that stalls follicle development and prevents regular ovulation.
+This excess androgen production is a key factor that stalls follicle development and prevents regular ovulation.
 Therefore, addressing insulin sensitivity is a primary target, even without the presence of excess weight.

 Lifestyle interventions for a woman with lean PCOS are therefore about precision and targeted support.
 The objective is maintaining your healthy weight while improving your body’s response to insulin and calming the hormonal static that disrupts ovulation.
-This involves a strategic approach to nutrition, specific types of physical activity, and dedicated management of the body’s system.
+This involves a strategic approach to nutrition, specific types of physical activity, and dedicated management of the body’s stress response system.
 Each of these components works to restore the sensitive hormonal signaling required for fertility.

 What Are the Initial Steps to Take?